elastic/elasticsearch/CONTRIBUTING.md

 which can be achieved by adding `-Didea.no.launcher=true` [JVM option](https://intellij-support.jetbrains.com/hc/en-us/articles/206544869-Configuring-JVM-options-and-platform-properties)

+To run an instance of elasticsearch from the source code run `./gradlew run`

 The Elasticsearch codebase makes heavy use of Java `assert`s and the test runner requires that assertions be enabled within the JVM.
 This